cykyy/webtech/cartista/README.md

 # Cartista
-### Cartista allows you to track a product and take actions upon pre-defined rules.
+### Cartista allows you to track products and take actions upon pre-defined rules.

 Features:
 ```